These are the 77 "robust" safety conditions Brixton Academy must meet for re-opening

 The incident left two people dead and one in a critical condition, and ultimately led to the venue having its licence suspended.
 The Metropolitan Police then reportedly made a push for the location to close down for good.

-Last Friday (September 15), Lambeth Council announced today that the O2 Academy Brixton could reopen, but said the venue would need to adhere to 77 “extensive and robust” conditions “designed to promote public safety”.
+Last Friday (September 15), Lambeth Council announced today that the O2 Academy Brixton could re-open, but said the venue would need to adhere to 77 “extensive and robust” conditions “designed to promote public safety”.

 The terms were published in a lengthy official document, and have since been formatted and listed by Brixton Buzz.